Fintan-contents/coding-standards/en/java/java-style-guide.md

 A text blocks begins with `"""` (three double-quote) followed by a line break and ends with `"""`.
 Within text blocks, following features are available.

-- There is no need to write a newline character, and it can be expressed with a newline
+- There is no need to write a newline character, and it can be expressed with a newline (LF is used for line separator)
 - No escape sequence when using `"`(double-quote)
 - Indentation whitespace is removed to match the line with the shallowest indentation